 - Dean’s List, University of San Francisco, 2006 - 2010

-- Researcher, 2013 - Present: Leading data aquisition and automating processing for "Speaking Well of the Dead," a project to determine the accepted virtues of communities across the United States through text mining of obituaries.
+- Researcher, 2013 - 2017: Leading data aquisition and automating processing for "Speaking Well of the Dead," a project to determine the accepted virtues of communities across the United States through text mining of obituaries.
 In collaboration with Mark Alfano, PhD, Delft University of Technology Department of Ethics and Philosophy of Technology; Andrew Higgens, PhD, University of Illinois Department of Philosophy; Veronica Alfano, PhD, Delft University of Technology Centre for Languages and Academic Skills and Department of Ethics and Philosophy of Technology; and Yu Feng, School of Economics and Management, Tsinghua University.

 - Programmer, Sept.
 2014 - Dec.
 2015: Leading code development for a novel behavioral measure of intellectual humility.
 In collaboration with Mark Alfano, PhD, and Kathryn Iurino, MS.

 - Programmer, Sept.
 2014 - Oct.
 2015: Working in a two-person development team to automate acquisition and processing of PubMed data for text mining and calculating publication statistics.
 In collaboration with David Shofler, DPM, Western University of Health Sciences College of Podiatric Medicine; and John Flournoy, MS, University of Oregon Department of Psychology.

 - Researcher, 2012 - 2013: Conducted initial data-driven development of a new measure of moral judgment for children, based on Moral Foundations Theory (Haidt & Joseph, 2004).
 In collaboration with Marjorie Taylor, PhD, and Candice Mottweiler, MS.